desec-io/desec-stack/README.md

       - `DESECSTACK_NSLORD_DEFAULT_TTL`: TTL to use by default, including for default NS records
     - nsmaster-related
       - `DESECSTACK_DBMASTER_PASSWORD_pdns`: mysql password for pdns on nsmaster
-      - `DESECSTACK_NSMASTER_APIKEY`: pdns API key on nsmaster (required so that we can execute zone deletions on nsmaster, which replicates to the slaves)
+      - `DESECSTACK_NSMASTER_APIKEY`: pdns API key on nsmaster (required so that we can execute zone deletions on nsmaster, which replicates to the secondaries)
       - `DESECSTACK_NSMASTER_CARBONSERVER`: pdns `carbon-server` setting on nsmaster (optional)
       - `DESECSTACK_NSMASTER_CARBONOURNAME`: pdns `carbon-ourname` setting on nsmaster (optional)
     - monitoring-related
-      - `DESECSTACK_WATCHDOG_SLAVES`: space-separated list of slave hostnames; used to check correct replication of recent DNS changes
+      - `DESECSTACK_WATCHDOG_SECONDARIES`: space-separated list of secondary hostnames; used to check correct replication of recent DNS changes
       - `DESECSTACK_PROMETHEUS_PASSWORD`: basic auth password for user `prometheus` at `https://${DESECSTACK_DOMAIN}/prometheus/`

 How to Run